The Sugar Ant is a hero

 Butterfly larva produces amazing-smelling pheromone which convinces the ant to look after it like a queen.
 But butterfly larva is secretly eating the ant babies so it can grow big and strong.
 Ants are completely fooled by the sweet-smelling, but diabolical caterpillar and look after it until it emerges from the ant nest as a beautiful butterfly.
 (1)

-Inspiration for this cake came from this photograph of our Sugar Ants with the eggs of the Arid Bronze Azure butterfly.
+Inspiration for this cake came from this photograph of our Sugar Ants with the eggs of the Mallee Bronze Azure butterfly.

 One of those to respond was Prof. Alan Anderson.
 Yep, the ant-man and Fellow of the Australian Academy of Science; so much excited squealing when I received that email.